livechat/chat-window-android/README.md

 }
 ```

-Add Internet permission to AndroidManifest.xml:
+Then, add Internet permission to `AndroidManifest.xml`:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```

-### Initialize
+## Initialization

-Initialize the SDK in the `onCreate()` method of your [`Application`](https://developer.android.com/reference/android/app/Application) instance
+You can initialize the SDK in the `onCreate()` method of your [`Application`](https://developer.android.com/reference/android/app/Application) instance:

 ```kotlin
 LiveChat.initialize("<LICENSE>", this)
 ```

-### Show the Chat
+## Displaying the chat window

-Show the chat to a customer
+The function below allows you to display a chat to a customer:

 ```kotlin
 LiveChat.getInstance().show()
 ```
 That's it!
-Your customer can already start chatting with you.
+Your customer can start chatting with you now.

-## Customer information
+# Customer information

-Pre-fill the [pre-chat form](https://my.livechatinc.com/settings/pre-chat-form) and provide customer details to your agents by setting customer information.
+You can pre-fill the [pre-chat form](https://my.livechatinc.com/settings/pre-chat-form) and set customer information to provide customer details to your agents.
 All information is optional.
-Group ID defaults to 0 if not provided.
+Group ID defaults to `0` if not provided.

 ```kotlin
 LiveChat.getInstance().setCustomerInfo(